To report purchase problems, please fill out this form http://www.snapgardens.org/snap-purchase-problems/ and see below for more information.

 If you are buying both SNAP eligible and non-eligible items (such as shampoo, toilet paper or alcoholic beverages) during the same shopping trip, make sure you check your receipt to be sure your plant and/or seed purchases were classified as SNAP eligible.

-If you still encounter trouble making these purchases, please email us at purchase.problem@SNAPgardens.org and we will help you report this problem to your local SNAP Field Office, so that in the future, you and other SNAP recipients are less likely to encounter this problem.
-(Aside from communicating with the SNAP office, we will keep all information confidential.)
+If you still encounter trouble making these purchases, please fill out this form http://www.snapgardens.org/snap-purchase-problems/ and we will help you report this problem to relevant retailer and government agencies, so that in the future, you and other SNAP recipients are less likely to encounter this problem.
+(At your request, we will keep all personal information confidential.)

 Where to garden: